Candidate Profile |

 But critics have slammed Romney for his changing positions on social issues including abortion and gay rights, shifts that have left conservatives questioning his sincerity.
 He also has struggled to curb some skepticism about his Mormon faith, which many evangelical Christians view as a sect.

-The former presidential nominee wades into a contested race.
+The former presidential candidate wades deeper into a contested primary.

 PROJECT: Wilson Andrews, Jason Bartz, Ryan Kellett, Katie Parker, Leslie Passante and Serdar Tumgoren - The Washington Post.
 Published Oct.
 8, 2012.